Flora on Backorder, 2nd Printing Due in December

-Our first flora since 1762's Flora Virginica, it's a state-of-the-art guide to nearly 3,200 plant species native to or naturalized in the commonwealth.
-The product of an 11-year effort, it contains innovative keys for identification, cutting-edge taxonomy, detailed habitat and status information, and an exhaustive description of each plant.
+Virginia's first flora since 1762's Flora Virginica is a modern guide to 3,164 plant species native to or naturalized in the commonwealth.
+The product of an 11-year effort, the Flora of Virginia contains innovative keys for identification, cutting-edge taxonomy, detailed habitat information, and an exhaustive description of each plant.
 As a further aid to identification, 1,400 of the plants are accompanied by an original illustration depicting key features.

 The Flora Project's success is the gift of many people and groups.
-Especially vital are our partners: the Virginia Department of Conservation and Recreation, which provides essential personnel and logistic support through its Division of Natural Heritage; Virginia Botanical Associates, which provides maps and data for our use and whose Digital Atlas of the Virginia Flora we're electroncally linking with the plant descriptions in the Flora; Richmond's Lewis Ginter Botanical Garden, which generously made available its Herbarium Virginicum (operated jointly with Virginia Commonwealth University) for study of specimens used in verifying plant measurements for the Flora and provides rooms for our board meetings; the Virginia Academy of Science, which had sustained a dream of a modern Virginia flora virtually since its founding in 1923 and whose ongoing support, especially of illustrations, has proved invaluable to the Flora Project; and the Virginia Native Plant Society,
+Especially vital are our official partners: the Virginia Department of Conservation and Recreation, which provides essential personnel and logistic support through its Division of Natural Heritage; Virginia Botanical Associates, which provides maps and data for our use and whose Digital Atlas of the Virginia Flora we're electroncally linking with the plant descriptions in the Flora; Richmond's Lewis Ginter Botanical Garden, which has generously made available its Herbarium Virginicum (operated jointly with Virginia Commonwealth University) for study of specimens used in verifying plant measurements for the Flora and provides rooms for our board meetings; the Virginia Academy of Science, which had sustained a dream of a modern Virginia flora virtually since its founding in 1923 and whose ongoing support, especially of illustrations, has proved invaluable to the Flora Project; and the Virginia Native Plant Society,

 which not only represents a key audience of the Flora of Virginia but also has lent expertise and unflaggingly given financial support, at state, chapter, and individual levels.